taylormck/FullStackEngineerChallenge/README.md

 # You'll need docker already set up for this.
 docker-compose up -d

-# Finally, you'll want to get the database migrated and add the seed data.
+# Next, you'll want to get the database migrated and add the seed data.
 yarn migrate && yarn seed

+# Finally, run the dev server.
+yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the site.